• Skip to primary navigation

 Roasted tomato and basil pasta with a text title overlay.

 Sweet and juicy roasted tomatoes stirred through garlic herb spaghetti and mixed with Parma Ham is such a simple and classic pasta dish.
-Roast the tomatoes ahead of time and then heat them up with the spaghetti when you are ready to eat it - this pasta with tomatoes and basil is an easy weeknight meal that is bursting with flavour.
+Roast the tomatoes ahead of time and then heat them up with the spaghetti when you are ready to eat it - this roasted tomato pasta with ham and basil is an easy weeknight meal that is bursting with flavour.

 A large white plate with ham and tomato linguini.
 Topped with parmesan shavings.